-Extension's continued engagement in supporting the East Palestine community is widely

-celebrated, with the East Palestine Response

-Team receiving the CFAES Spirit of the Land Grant

-Award - an honor recognizing an individual

-or team that embodies our land-grant mission

-through translational research, collaboration and

-engagement, and lifespan learning.
+Extension's continued engagement in supporting the East Palestine community is widely celebrated, with the East Palestine ResponseHealth Rankings, Lawrence County ranks 81Team receiving the CFAES Spirit of the Land Grantout of 88 for health outcomes, including lifeAward - an honor recognizing an individualexpectancy, quality of life, health behaviors,or team that embodies our land-grant missionsocial and economic factors, and the physicalthrough translational research, collaboration andenvironment.
+Fayette County ranks 74 out of 88 forengagement, and lifespan learning.those same health outcomes.